syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/how-to/change-the-color-of-the-textbox-based-on-its-value.md

 ---
 layout: post
-title: Change The Color Of The Textbox Based On Its Value in ##Platform_Name## Textbox Component
+title: Change The Textbox Color Based On Its Value in Syncfusion Textbox Component
 description: Learn here all about Change The Color Of The Textbox Based On Its Value in Syncfusion ##Platform_Name## Textbox component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Change The Color Of The Textbox Based On Its Value